neil-edelman/Void/readme.txt

 To win, blow up everything.

-Player controls: left, right, up, down, space, F1 (fullscreen.)
+Player controls: left, right, up, space, F1 (fullscreen.)

 If you downloaded the source code and want to build, you need a C compiler, OpenGL 1.1, and GLUT.
 If you have a Mac, xCode should do